Pat Freiermuth Player Prop Bets for NFL Week 12 | Pittsburgh vs. Cincinnati 11/28/2021

 Season Stats

-- So far this season, 12.4% of the 394 passes thrown by his team have gone Freiermuth's way.
+- Freiermuth has totaled 287 yards on 36 catches with five touchdowns this season, averaging 28.7 yards per game on 49 targets.

-- Freiermuth (14 red zone targets) has been the recipient of 23.3% of his team's 60 red zone pass attempts.
+- Freiermuth has seen the ball thrown his way 14 times in the red zone this season, 23.3% of his team's 60 red zone pass attempts.

+- The Steelers, who rank 21st in the NFL in points scored, have attempted a pass 61.8% of the time while running the football 38.2% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Freiermuth's matchup with the Bengals.